Skip to content

 Read also: Top 11 SaaS metrics every B2B business should track

-7. Go-To-Market (GTM) Strategy
+7. Go-To-Market (GTM) strategy

 You have now defined the problem and the solution.
 The next step is to propose your Go-To-Market strategy.
 This is a clear step-by-step framework for how you plan to bring the product to the customer.